clingen-data-model/vcep-tracker-generator/Variant Tracker Project Maintenance.md

 ### Returns
 None

+## formatDate(thisDate, inclTime)
+### Description
+Formats the given date into a string representation.
+### Parameters
+thisDate - The date to be formatted. inclTime - Whether to include the time in the formatted string.
+### Returns
+fdate - The given date, formatted as a string.

 # Deploying Changes to the Functions and Updating Existing Reports
 Changes to these functions that are meant to be applied to all Variant Tracker Reports must be done in the master file, [Variation Tracker Project Google Apps Script](https://script.google.com/home/projects/1bIhg7fWREGLvxvuhn_oNXexZnd6vRRkuzA7TgL--67JS0QW5rP6WKwr9/edit).